-NAME PLATE LOCATION: The graphic below indicates the location of the name plate.
+NAME PLATE LOCATION:

+The name plate is located on the bottom of the product.
 The model number, serial number, power requirements, etc., are located on this plate.
 You should record the model number, serial number, and the date of purchase in the spaces provided below and retain this manual as a permanent record of your purchase.